hyperledger/besu-docs/docs/Concepts/Plugins.md

 ![Besu Plugin API](../images/Hyperledger-Besu-Plugin-API.png)

 The Plugin API provides access to [interfaces](../Reference/Plugin-API-Interfaces.md) that allow you to build the plugin.

 !!! tip
-    Use the [Besu example plugin](https://github.com/PegaSysEng/PluginsAPIDemo) and view the webinar for an example of how to build a plugin.
+    View the [Plugin API webinar](https://youtu.be/78sa2WuA1rg) for an example of how to build a plugin.

 ## Install Plugins